cjrh/aiomsg/PROTOCOL.md

 - If the peer's `IDENTITY` is **already connected** to this socket → reject the
   duplicate: **close** this new connection and keep the existing one.

+After extracting the peer's `HELLO`, an implementation MUST drain any complete frames already buffered by its decoder before blocking for another socket read.
+A fast peer may pipeline `HELLO` and `DATA`/`DATA_REQ` into one TCP write; if the post-`HELLO` bytes are left in the decoder but the reader waits for fresh socket bytes, those messages can appear to hang or be lost.

 Only after a successful exchange does the connection become active and eligible for `DATA`/`DATA_REQ`/`HEARTBEAT`/`ACK` traffic.